 Marketo was technically in place, but it wasn't doing much.
 Tracking was inconsistent, nothing connected across platforms, and leadership had no way to see whether marketing was actually contributing to sales.
 Without that visibility, every decision was a guess.

 Marketo was supposed to be the engine behind everything, but it was barely running.
-We tore it down and rebuilt it into something that actually worked, with real tracking, proper workflows, and analytics people could act on.
+We tore it down and rebuilt it into something that worked, with real tracking, proper workflows, and analytics that people could act on.

 Ads that talked about YouTube and student disengagement beat generic “digital learning” language by 2 to 3x on click-through rate.
 The top ad, “Brilliant Professors.
 Empty Classrooms.”, pulled 20 leads on its own.
 Turns out, specific pain points outperform generic benefits every time, across every persona and region.